the-mold/adelante/electronics/gear.md

   - Manufacturer: Protek

 Digital multimiter
-- Model: BSIDE MS8229(can measure light(LUX), sound and temperature)
+- Model: MASTECH MS8229(can measure light(LUX), sound and temperature)
 - Model: TPI 192 II(expensive)
 - To measure current, you need to break the circuit and insert meter on the way of current.